 Zambia offers a taste of the ‘Real Africa’.
 This is Africa at its most extraordinary.
 A trip to experience the grandeur of Victoria Falls is obviously a ‘must’ but this should be combined with a visit to the Lower Zambezi National Park - one of the few pristine wilderness areas left in Africa.
-It lies on the north bank of the Zambezi River in south eastern Zambia and until 1983, when the area was declared a National Park, the Lower Zambezi was the private game reserve of Zambia''s president, thus resulting in the Park remaining relatively undeveloped.
-Its beauty lies in its wilderness state and on the opposite bank is Zimbabwe''s famous Mana Pools National Park so the whole area on both sides of the Zambezi River is a vast wildlife sanctuary you’re looking for something a little different.
+It lies on the north bank of the Zambezi River in south eastern Zambia and until 1983, when the area was declared a National Park; the Lower Zambezi was the private game reserve of Zambia’s president, thus resulting in the Park remaining relatively undeveloped.
+Its beauty lies in its wilderness state and on the opposite bank is Zimbabwe’s famous Mana Pools National Park so the whole area on both sides of the Zambezi River is a vast wildlife sanctuary you’re looking for something a little different.
 Also, here you can go canoeing where you will have peace and tranquillity punctuated by animal magic viewed from a lower eye level – quite wonderful!

 Zambia experiences its rains from November to March but if you are willing to experience a little shower or two, then this can actually be one of the more beautiful times to visit.
 The National Parks are bursting with big game in the dry season (July – October).

 Zambia is as raw and wild as anywhere on the African continent and its rugged charm is captivating.
 The international airports are located in Lusaka (the capital) and Livingstone (Zambia’s gateway to Victoria Falls).